 Use desktop stacks on Mac

-Desktop stacks on your Mac neatly organise files on your desktop into groups.
+Desktop stacks on your Mac neatly organize files on your desktop into groups.
 When you save a file to the desktop, it’s automatically added to the appropriate stack.

 Turn on desktop stacks